cstarrynight/ECE143_FinalProject/README.md

-Regarding GitHub Repository - Well documented, reusable Python module targeted at solving your proposal task.
-Follow all good coding practices and conventions discussed in class

-Include all your code as .py files (therefore remember to write modular code to make life easier) Include 1 Jupyter notebook which shows all the visualizations you generated for your presentation.
-Include a readme file that explains your file structure, how to run your code, and name all third-party modules you are using.
-Include the final presentation as a pdf file

 # City Visualization of Traffic Data Project Description

 Our final project for ECE 143 @ UC San Diego focused on city visualization of traffic data.
 Motivated by visualizing vehicle traffic in various cities, identifying popular hotspot destinations and any potential hotspots in cities, and estimated time to get to a destination, we visualized and analyzed traffic data on that gave insight into...